"

 Figure 5.1.
 Medical providers / Photo Credit: RDNE Stock project, Pexels License

-All three of the healthcare practitioners or providers mentioned above give “providers orders” to the various professionals within this chapter.
-A physician’s order or doctor’s order, consists of directing the medical team to carry out a specific service such as diagnostic testing, skilled nursing services, physical therapy, etc. For example, in a cardiology office a physician will give an order to a medical assistant to perform an electrocardiogram on a patient.
-Another example is that an PA-C will order a registered nurse (RN) to start an IV prior to a surgical procedure.
-While the medical provider gives the order, the healthcare setting is team-based [KP3] as discussed earlier in the textbook.
+All of the healthcare practitioners or providers mentioned above give “providers orders” to the various professionals described in this chapter.
+A physician’s order, or doctor’s order, consists of directing the medical team to carry out a specific service, such as diagnostic testing, skilled nursing services, and physical therapy.
+For example, in a cardiology office, a physician may order a medical assistant to perform an electrocardiogram on a patient.
+In another example, a physician assistant (PA-C) might order a registered nurse (RN) to start an IV prior to a surgical procedure.
+While the medical provider gives the order, the healthcare setting is team-based, as discussed earlier in the textbook.

-Direct patient care can occur in various settings.
-This type of medical care may occur face-to-face in medical clinics, a physician’s office, or the in-patient hospital setting.
-Direct patient care may also occur in a telehealth-based setting in which medical providers attend to patient’s needs via the internet. telemedicine involves clinical medical care provided at a distance through technology.
-While telemedicine has been around for a long time, the Covid-19 pandemic provided an opportunity for medical providers to utilize distance treatment more often.
-It is now more regularly utilized in various hospital and physician office settings.
+Direct patient care can occur in various settings, such as medical clinics, physicians’ offices, or inpatient hospital settings.
+It may also occur in telehealth-based settings, where medical providers attend to patients’ needs remotely via the internet.
+Telemedicine involves clinical medical care provided at a distance through technology.
+While telemedicine has existed for some time, the Covid-19 pandemic provided an opportunity for medical providers to utilize distance treatment more frequently.
+It is now regularly used in various hospital and physician office settings.

 Medical provider facing a computer with a headset on.